 In my experience, it is difficult for a sequel to deliver more value or have more of an impact than the original.
 You usually get some of the same concepts revisited from the first one, and a few new ideas to satisfy the consumer.
 Not so with Oren Klaff’s new book Flip The Script.

 Oren’s first book Pitch Anything created a framework to help investors understand how to raise capital, and then gave them the tools to create their own pitch.
 Flip The Script expands on his first book and introduces new concepts to teach the reader how not to sell your product, but to have the buyer desire your product.

 In this article, I am going to dive into Oren’s new methods for closing deals and in his own words “plant your idea in the mind of another so they will discover it, appreciate it, and fall in love with it on their own.”
 We were fortunate to have Oren on our podcast to describe these methods.
-Click here to listen to the podcast.
+Listen to our podcast episode with Oren Klaff.

 Oren Klaff Podcast Flip The Script